Django-ml-ui/django-machine-learning-user-interface/README.md

 Run
-On the comand prompt run python manage.py runserver and
+On the comand prompt run python manage.py runserver, go to local host on your browser(http://127.0.0.1:8000/) and you should see your application.